-Julia graduated with a Bachelor of Physiotherapy at La Trobe University in 2011 and is currently studying her post graduate studies in Pelvic Floor and Continence Physiotherapy at the University of Melbourne.
+Julia graduated with a Bachelor of Physiotherapy at La Trobe University in 2011 and completed her postgraduate qualifications in Pelvic floor and continence Physiotherapy at the University of Melbourne in 2019.

-After working in private practice for many years, Julia developed a passion for women’s and men’s health physiotherapy and particularly enjoys treating pre- and postnatal women.
-This passion empowered Julia to commence her post graduate studies in Pelvic Floor and Continence Physiotherapy (completes in 2019) where she has learnt to help women (and men) across their different life stages.
+After working in private practice for many years, Julia developed a passion for women’s and men’s health physiotherapy and particularly enjoys treating ante and postnatal women.
+Julia’s post graduate studies in Pelvic Floor and Continence Physiotherapy has enabled her to help women and men across their different life stages.
+She enjoys working with pregnant women and has a particular interest in helping women who are experiencing complicated pregnancies.
 She conducts post-natal physiotherapy educational sessions to the local mother’s groups and she runs daily mum’s and bubs clinical exercise classes.
 She is a strong advocate for promoting women’s health and helping new mum’s to return to sport and exercise postpartum.

 Julia created and presented at the Australian Pain Society Conference (Brisbane 2015) a pilot study which researched the benefits of clinical pilates involving orthopaedic patients.
-She was also involved in hosting and content creation for multiple episodes of “Move it or lose it” which aired on channel 31 and she is a regular writer for the Jenny Craig wellness hub website.
-She is an active member of the Australian Physiotherapy Association and the Continence Foundation Australia (Victorian Branch).
+She was also involved in hosting and content creation for multiple episodes of “Move it or lose it” which aired on channel 31.
+She is an active member of the Australian Physiotherapy Association.